 G7 Master certification is awarded to packaging manufacturers whose printing facilities achieve visual consistency and quality across different print processes and devices.
 This certification is granted by Idealliance, a global association of graphic communication professionals, based on the G7 methodology—a set of specifications for calibrating printing presses and proofing systems.

-The Pantone certified program is another way for printing and packaging suppliers to demonstrate their color capability and accuracy.
-This certification is awarded by Pantone, a world leader in color development and communication, based on their testing and calibration standards.
+The Pantone Certified Printer Program is another way for printing and packaging suppliers to demonstrate their color capability and accuracy.
+This certification is awarded by Pantone, a world leader in color development and communication, based on its testing and calibration standards.

 A rigorous certification process for printing facilities, becoming a Pantone Certified Printer requires stringent examination of every aspect of their color operations, from design and prepress to the ink kitchen and pressroom.
 This lets you know that the facility follows the best practices for color management and quality control, and can match one of the G7-based color spaces, such as GRACoL or SWOP.